darkwood-com/matyotools/README.md

 * Node
   - **MatyoTools** : I store all of my every-day commands into matyotools.js script.

+* Perl
+  - **Youtube-dl** : Script for downloading videos from the internet to the disk

 * PHP
   - **Basecamp** : This allow use  [basecamp api](http://developer.37signals.com/basecamp/) in command line mode rather than spending more daily time on the web interface.